hsemple/QGIS_Tutorials/source/spatial_data.rst

    * develop cartographic skills needed for effective presentation of spatial data.

+|

 Assignment
 ------------

 A typical GIS project involves working with multiple map layers overlaid on each other.
-In this lab, you will download, display, arrange, and explore multiple forms of spatial data.
-You will also extend your cartographic skills by preparing professional quality layouts using different types of spatial data.
+In this lab, you will firstly download, display, arrange, and explore multiple layers of spatial data.
+Secondly, you will also extend your cartographic skills by preparing professional quality layouts using different types of spatial data.

-For submission, you will create the following maps:
+For submission, create the following maps:

     * A map consisting of three or four vector layers showing the relationship between bedrock geology, water wells, and urban areas.
     * A showing the Digital Elevation Model you downloaded.